h4cc/awesome-elixir/README.md

 ## Macros
 *Macros for faster and easier development.
 Sugar for your code.*

+* [anaphora](https://github.com/sviridov/anaphora-elixir) - Anaphora is the anaphoric macro collection for Elixir.
+An anaphoric macro is one that deliberately captures a variable (typically it) from forms supplied to the macro.
 * [apix](https://github.com/liveforeverx/apix) - Simple convention and DSL for transformation of elixir functions to an API for later documentation and or validation.
 * [guardsafe](https://github.com/DevL/guardsafe) - Macros expanding into code that can be safely used in guard clauses.
 * [lineo](https://github.com/camshaft/lineo) - parse transform for accurate line numbers.